Not Yet Published

 “Thanks for coming,” Andrew says, clapping my back as if we’re best buds.
 “Bet you’re wondering why I insisted you stop by in person for the check.”

-Andrew ushers me into a lavish conference room where a second attorney awaits.
+“It crossed my mind.”
+I keep my voice even, masking my apprehension as he ushers me into a conference room dominated by a massive, boat-shaped table.
+A tall woman stands beside it with her back to us.
+She turns as we enter.
 Her regal bearing and elegantly coifed silver hair bespeak a woman not to be trifled with.
 Andrew introduces her as Elena Hardiman, their firm’s managing partner.

-She gestures to a mini-bar encased in ebony paneling.
+Elena gestures to a mini-bar encased in ebony paneling.
 “Would you like a drink?
 We have scotch, rum, whiskey.”

 “I’m good.”
 Outnumbered and feeling caged, my eyes dart back and forth between them.
+Behind Elena hangs an ancient portrait of a stern man scowling down in godly judgment.
+Their founder, Zacharias Berg.
+Are his eyes following me?

 Andrew chuckles.
 “Relax, no hard feelings.
 Off the record, our client got what they deserved.”
 He hands me an envelope.
 “Let’s get this out of the way, then we can discuss more interesting things.”

-A look passes between Andrew and Elena.
-They’re enjoying this, two lions toying with their prey before pouncing.
+Shit!
+They must’ve found out.
+They’re about to blackmail me over my diagnosis.
+A look passes between them.
+They’re enjoying this, two lions toying with their prey.
 Elena gestures for Andrew to break the news.

 What’s going on?
 This makes no sense.